flaneurette/tiny-shop/README.md

 - edit: /inventory/site.json for site configurations.
 - edit: /payment/paypal/paypal.json and edit your paypal information. (mostly defaults and need no change)
 - edit: /resources/php/header.inc.php, to adjust appropiate (security) headers.
 By default, it shows all PHP errors.

+Edit categories.csv and subcategories.csv and upload it in the administration screen.
+Then it is possible to upload images as well, as everything is dynamically created.
+Tinyshop has a folder with demo files in the /inventory/csv/ folder, which can be used as a start.
+Download the CSV files and upload them when required.

 # Administration
 The administration is only used to upload and convert CSV to JSON through the website.
 (It is not required to use it.)